 The Democratic National Committee released ads Thursday morning targeting Sen. Susan Collins over health care, its first round of Senate campaign ads this cycle.

 The four-figure ad buy, first reported by NOTUS, urges her to vote to extend Affordable Care Act subsidies, saying she could cause health care premiums to skyrocket for thousands of Mainers.
-They come ahead of votes planned for Thursday on health care, including a Democratic-led proposal expected to extend the subsidies for three years.
+They came ahead of votes on health care, including a Democratic-led proposal expected to extend the subsidies for three years.

 “Today’s Senate vote to extend the ACA tax credits could be the difference between life and death for many Mainers,” DNC Chair Ken Martin said in a statement about the new ads.
 “Over 50,000 Mainers will see their health care premiums skyrocket next year if Susan Collins does not stand with working families and vote to extend these lifesaving credits.”